wknapik/openvpn-unroot/README.md

 ```
 BETA WARNING: this is not mature code.
-Requires much more testing.
-Works on
+The most basic tests pass on Arch,
-Arch Linux (for this one guy).
-May cause premature balding.
-More tests and
+Debian Stretch, Fedora Rawhide (development releases chosen due to bash >=4.4
-support for other distros to come.
-Feedback appreciated.
+requirement).
 ```

 # What is openvpn-unroot ?